Logo

 T4/R1 Print window

-Now, I can’t speak for printing as I didn’t test that, but for the Electronic T4’s part of the process, the window makes it appear as if you need to do 1 employer at a time; however, the employers are generated into one file, one return per employer.
+Now, I can't speak for printing as I didn't test that, but for the Electronic T4's part of the process, the window makes it appear as if payroll may need to do 1 employer at a time; however, the employers are generated into one file, one return per employer.
 I should be clear at this point that I am merely assuming the R1 works the same way.
-We don’t operate in Quebec and I’ve never had a Quebec payroll client to test this functionality with.
+We don't operate in Quebec and I've never had a Quebec payroll client to test this functionality with.

 In the window above, I chose Employer 2 (for no particular reason other than to prove the example).
-Next, I clicked on Electronic T4’s.
+Next, I clicked on Electronic T4s.

 I filled out the information (fake data of course!) and then went into the T4 Summary Edit button to record the information for each employer.
 Here’s an example of that: